 Barney McElholm, Co-Director EMERGE(NCY) PARTY

-Tagged as: ART, ART AS A FORM OF PROTEST, ART FOR YOUNG PEOPLE, ARTS, COMMUNITY ART, COVID-19, CREATIVE COMMUNITY, CREATIVE EMERGENCY, CREATIVE LIMITATIONS, CREATIVE PROJECTS, CREATIVITYFILM MAKING, PHOTOGRAPHY, PORTRAITURE, SONG WRITING, SOUNDSCAPES
+Tagged as: ART, ART FOR YOUNG PEOPLE, ARTS, COMMUNITY ART, CREATIVE COMMUNITY, CREATIVE EMERGENCY, CREATIVE PROJECTS, CREATIVITYFILM MAKING, PHOTOGRAPHY, SONG WRITING, SOUNDSCAPES

 Share this post: